drhelius/foundry-workshop/challenge02/readme.md

 ## 3. Summary

-In this challenge you linked multiple Azure AI agents via `ConnectedAgentTool` objects and used a higher-level triage agent that orchestrates them.
+In this challenge you linked multiple Microsoft Foundry agents via `ConnectedAgentTool` objects and used a higher-level triage agent that orchestrates them.
 You also saw how to capture the run output, validate agent-generated responses, and tear down the agents when the work is done.